Industry 4.0: Improve Productivity with Step-by-Step Video Instructions

 One of the founding principles of Kaizen is to appeal to collective intelligence and to promote the empowerment of employees.
 Facilitating the sharing of knowledge between employees and the feedback of information from the field makes it possible to obtain regular and progressive improvements in the process.
 Employees on the production line know the machines used and have already experienced certain situations.
 They are therefore able to give context to events that have occurred.
 By offering the possibility to each operator to contribute to the improvement of a process in the form of short and simple content, you will develop their autonomy and their commitment.

 Despite the ubiquity of digital, operational procedures, there is still a dependency on written documentation.
 Written documentation can sometimes be difficult to find and consult, especially for younger generations, who are used to consuming short, interactive and immersive content.
-Work instructions in video format take less time to produce than written formats and are more easily viewed by employees.
+Work video instructions take less time to produce than written formats and are more easily viewed by employees.

 Today, too many companies are finding temporary solutions to recurring problems.
 Even when a process is improved, it is not always communicated quickly and on a large scale to other production sites.
 An operating procedure filmed step by step in the form of enriched video can be instantly shared with all other sites and factories around the world.